imartemy1524/ton-social/contracts/nft/nicknames/README.md

 As there aren't any good articles in the internet about how TON DNS works, I decided to write one.

-There [standard](https://github.com/ton-blockchain/TIPs/issues/81), which I still don't understand, but I will try to explain it in my own words.
+There is a [standard](https://github.com/ton-blockchain/TIPs/issues/81), which I still don't understand, thus I will try to explain it in my own words.

 ## What is TON DNS

 TON DNS is a decentralized domain name system for TON blockchain.
-It allows to register domain names and 'link' them to next objects (domain may be linked too few of them at the same time).:
+It allows to "register" domain names and 'link' them to next objects (domain may be linked too few of them at the same time).:

--  Other wallet address (category=`sha256("wallet")`)
+-  Other wallet addresses (category=`sha256("wallet")`)
 -  Websites, hosted either in ADNL network OR in TON Storage (category=`sha256("site")`)
 -  Ton Storage object (category=`sha256("storage")`)
 -  Redirects (category=`sha256("dns_next_resolver")`) - to "redirect" the request to another smart contract (for example, one can build subdomains this way, by "cutting" parts of the domain by ".", and "redirecting" resolve request to other smart contracts)